jbcodeforce/jbcodeforce.github.io/docs/golf/index.md

 ## Putter

-* use long putt to pu in a 5 foot square.
+* Use long putt to putt in a 5 foot square.
 * 3 to 5 foot putts exercise with 10 balls
 * Alignment exercise with two poles or club on the ground - follow the rails
-* pass the gate with straight line
+* Pass the gate with straight line
-* pass the gate with curve.
+* Pass the gate with curve.

 ## Mental Game